-The Ninja Flame is a battery powered device.
+The Sumo19 can be powered by V-Lock / Anton Bauer batteries via the XLR terminal (optional mounting plates available).
 Like all batteries, you will need to take care of them.
 Make sure that you don't short circuit the connections because this can result in very high currents that can damage the cells and could pose a fire hazard.